GoGo Logo of A Phone

 • Medication management

-• Health management (monitoring vital signs, catheter care, wound care, equipment support, etc.)
+• Health monitoring (vital signs, wound care, equipment support)

 At the core of family caregiving is emotional support.
-Family caregivers do more than just perform physical tasks.
-You often become your loved one’s primary point of companionship.
-Offering a listening ear, being a comforting presence, and engaging in meaningful conversations can be highly meaningful to you both.
+You’re not just performing tasks.
+You’re often your loved one’s primary source of companionship.
+Offering a listening ear, being a comforting presence, and having real conversations.
+That matters more than most people realize.

-Don’t underestimate yourself.
-As a family caregiver, you’ve committed a portion of your life, energy, and learning to caring for another human being.
-That’s a beautifully rewarding journey that requires skills that will improve your own life long-term:
+Don’t sell yourself short.
+As a caregiver, you’ve committed a portion of your life, energy, and learning to another human being.
+That builds real skills:

 • Compassion and empathy